shawngraham/simple-vault/readme.md

 When you open this vault for the first time, Obsidian will ask you if you want to turn safe mode off; say 'yes'.
 (There are one or two community plugins used; 'safe' mode disables community plugins.
 But these ones are ok.)

+By the way, academics - I don't have the zotero citations plugin installed here, but if that's something you want, [this is a very nice walk through of using it that will work with this vault too](https://www.marianamontes.me/post/obsidian-and-zotero/).